-Each year in March or April, LEC holds the Annual Meeting of the Members.
-This event is an opportunity for the members to learn more about their cooperative.
+The 77th Annual Meeting of the members will be held on Saturday, April 20, 2024, at the Lincoln County High School in Eureka, Montana.
+This event is an opportunity for our members to learn more about their cooperative.
 They also transact any business to come before the membership.

-Lincoln Electric Cooperative's 76th Annual Meeting of the Members was held at the Lincoln County High School on Saturday, April 1, 2023.
+Lincoln Electric Cooperative’s 76th Annual Meeting of the Members was held at Lincoln County High School on Saturday, April 1, 2023.
 Two percent of the membership, or 103 members, were needed to achieve a quorum.
-We had 264 memberships register for the event.
+We have 264 memberships registered at the event.
 The meeting began at 9:00 a.m. and was adjourned at 10:27 a.m.

 Your Lincoln Electric board approved the retirement of capital credits for the 43rd consecutive year.
-In 2023, nearly half a million dollars in capital credits will be retired.
-Overall, we've returned almost $14 million to our members in the form of capital credits, landing Lincoln Electric near the top cooperatives in the country for capital credit retirements.
+In 2023, nearly $500 million will be retired to members and former members.
+Overall, we’ve returned almost $14 million to our members in the form of capital credits, landing Lincoln Electric near the top cooperatives in the country for capital credit retirements.

-There were two nominations received for the expiring seats in District 6 from incumbents Rick Peterson and Marianne Roose.
-There was one nomination received from incumbent Myra Appel for the expiring seat in District 7.
+There were two nominations received for District 6 – Upper from incumbents Rick Peterson and Marianne Roose.
+There was one nomination received from incumbent Myra Appel in District 7 – Lower.
 Mail-in ballots were mailed to all members early in March, and were due back to Lincoln Electric by March 27, 2023.
 The returned ballots were counted by a volunteer committee of four Lincoln Electric members.
 A voting quorum of 103 was required to elect trustees.
 We received 326 valid mail-in ballots.

 The results for District 6 were 285 votes for Rick Peterson and 265 votes for Marianne Roose.
 The District 7 result was 281 votes for Myra Appel.
 All incumbents were re-elected via mail-in ballot.